MrBohdan/LearnProject/README.md

               │    ├── LinkedHashSetDemo                       #Implementation of a LinkedHashSet │    ├── LinkedListDemo                          #Implementation of a LinkedList │    ├── SpliteratorDemo                         #The Spliterator interface
-              │    ├── TreeMapDemo                             #Implementation of a TreeMap │    ├── TreeMapDemo2                            #The interface Comparator with a compareTo() method │    ├── TreeMapDemo2A                           #The Comparator with a thenComparing() method and lambda
+              │    ├── StackDemo                               #Implementation of a Stack class │    ├── TreeMapDemo                             #Implementation of a TreeMap │    ├── TreeMapDemo2                            #The interface Comparator with a compareTo() method │    ├── TreeMapDemo2A                           #The Comparator with a thenComparing() method and lambda